 How do you know that outgoing emails from your app or website actually end up in the recipient’s mailbox?
 Usually, testing helps.
-According to the email testing checklist, there are a few aspects that need to be checked.
+There are a few aspects that need to be checked and actionable email testing tools for each of them.
 And today we’re going to review a tool for testing the email sending capability.
 It’s called MailHog, and you may consider using it for your project.
 But, is it really worth a shot?
 Let’s find it out!

 What is MailHog and why may you need it?